tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 - Fixed the issue where messages were delayed when user profiles were frequently pulled after messages were received.
 - Fixed the issue where deleting the account might cause the failure to pull the group member list.
 - Fixed the issue where the message might not be found when `findMessage` was called after `insertLocalMessage`.
-- Fixed the issue of conversation update callback when a conversation was deleted.
+- Fixed the issue where a conversation update callback was triggered when a conversation was deleted.
 - Fixed the issue of the Android SDK where the nicknames of historical group messages were not timely updated.
 - Improved the database stability of the iOS SDK.